CTAC Service

 The first step in treating problematic ear wax is to soften the wax by using ear drops to see if it comes out by itself.

-However if you are experiencing any of the following issues, you should seek advice from your usual Healthcare Provider, e.g., doctors’ surgery, or NHS24.
-Do not use the self-management advice below.
+If you are experiencing any of the following issues, DO NOT use the self-management advice below.

 How to use ear drops: